 \subsection{Traditional SLAM}

-Traditional visual SLAM methods have evolved into two major categories: direct methods and feature methods.
-Direct methods~\cite{dsoslam, lsdslam} estimate camera poses by minimizing photometric error and comparing pixel differences between two adjacent frames.
-This requires a strong assumption of photometric consistency.
-Feature methods~\cite{monoslam,plslam} use image features such as corners and lines.
-These methods minimize pixel errors between corresponding features across frames using reprojection error.
+Traditional visual SLAM methods have evolved into two primary categories: direct methods and feature methods.
+Direct methods~\cite{dsoslam, lsdslam} estimate camera poses by minimizing photometric error and comparing pixel differences between adjacent frames, relying on a strong assumption of photometric consistency.
+In contrast, feature methods~\cite{monoslam,plslam} utilize image features such as corners and lines, minimizing pixel errors between corresponding features across frames using reprojection error.
 The ORB-SLAM series~\cite{orbslam,orbslam2,orbslam3} achieves real-time accurate localization based on ORB features and performs global optimization of sparse landmarks and poses through graph optimization.
-Although these methods excel in real-time performance and localization accuracy compared to advanced scene representation techniques (e.g., NeRF, 3DGS), their limited environment representation capabilities constrain their applicability to more advanced tasks.
+While these methods excel in real-time performance and localization accuracy compared to advanced scene representation techniques (e.g., NeRF, 3DGS), their limited environmental representation capabilities constrain their applicability to more sophisticated tasks.